-The charge of refusing to give blood or a urine sample is an offence that is frequently heard in the Magistrates Court.
+The charge of Refuse to Give Blood or Urine Sample is an offence that is frequently heard in the Magistrates’ Court.

 The circumstances where this charge would be laid is where a person refuses to give a blood or urine sample.